 Hello folks!
 A few months ago, we released Resoto Notebook, a library that makes it easy to query, visualize, and analyze Resoto data using pandas, Plotly, and Jupyter Notebooks.

-Today, we'll discuss Resoto's new JupyterLite support, which allows you to use notebooks in the browser without installing and launching a Jupyter server.
+Today, we'll discuss Resoto's new JupyterLite support, which allows you to use Notebooks in the browser without installing or launching a Jupyter server.

 Want to analyze raw infrastructure data when only platform engineers can access cloud consoles?
 Or count infrastructure assets without a data scientist?
 JupyterLite is a JupyterLab distribution that runs entirely in a web browser, and Resoto's JupyterLite support gives you access to popular data analysis tools without the need for any additional installation steps.